vaqMAD/vaqMAD/README.md

 # 👋 Hello World

 Hi !
 I am Damian.
-I'm a backend developer building reliable services with **Python/Django** and **Go**.
+I'm a backend developer building reliable services with **Python** and **Go**.
 Passionate Linux user and a firm believer in the open-source.

 ---